lightningnetwork/lnd/docs/INSTALL.md

 ### Installing btcd

-`lnd` currently requires `btcd` with segwit support, which is not yet merged into the master branch.
-Instead, [roasbeef](https://github.com/roasbeef/btcd) maintains a fork with his segwit implementation applied.
+`lnd` currently requires the [roasbeef](https://github.com/roasbeef/btcd) fork of `btcd` due to neutrino additions that are not yet available in the master branch.
 To install, run the following commands:

 Install **btcd**: (must be from roasbeef fork, not from btcsuite)
 ```